All Products

 TPC-H performance comparison

 The test shows that no significant performance improvement occurs when more than 256 CPU cores are used.
-The reason is that 100% of the I/O bandwidth of PolarDB for PostgreSQL shared storage is used and this becomes a bottleneck.
+This is because 100% of the I/O bandwidth of the PolarDB for PostgreSQL shared storage is used, which becomes a bottleneck.

 • Comparison between PolarDB databases and MPP databases

-16 PolarDB for PostgreSQL read-only nodes with 256 GB memory are used to build an environment to compare the multi-node parallel execution engine in PolarDB for PostgreSQL with the MPP execution engine.
+16 PolarDB for PostgreSQL read-only nodes with 256 GB memory are used to build an environment to compare the ePQ engine in PolarDB for PostgreSQL with the MPP engine.

-For 1 TB of TPC-H data, the performance of PolarDB for PostgreSQL is 90% that of the MPP database when the same degree of parallelism as the MPP database is used.
+For 1 TB of TPC-H data, the performance of PolarDB for PostgreSQL is 90% that of the MPP database in the case of the same degree of parallelism.
 The root cause is that the data in the MPP database uses hash distribution by default.
 When the join keys of two tables use their own distribution keys, a partition-wise join can be performed without shuffle redistribution.
 PolarDB for PostgreSQL uses the shared storage pool, and the data scanned in parallel by the PxScan operator uses an equivalent of random distribution.
 Shuffle redistribution is required as in the MPP database before subsequent processing.
 When TPC-H table joins are involved, PolarDB for PostgreSQL incurs higher overheads than the MPP database due to shuffle redistribution.
-Comparison of total TPC-H execution timeComparison of total TPC-H execution time
+TPCH执行总时间对比TPCH执行时间对比

-Data redistribution is not required because the multi-node parallel execution engine in PolarDB for PostgreSQL supports scaling.
-For multi-node parallel execution on 16 nodes, PolarDB for PostgreSQL allows you to increase the degree of parallelism to fully use the resources of each node.
+Data redistribution is not required because the ePQ engine in PolarDB for PostgreSQL supports scaling.
+For ePQ on 16 nodes, PolarDB for PostgreSQL can continue to expand the degree of parallelism of a single server to make full use of the resources of each server.
 When the degree of parallelism of PolarDB for PostgreSQL is 8, the performance is five to six times that of the MPP database.
-When the degree of parallelism of the PolarDB for PostgreSQL increases, the overall performance of PolarDB for PostgreSQL is enhanced.
+When the degree of parallelism of PolarDB for PostgreSQL increases, the overall performance of.
+PolarDB for PostgreSQL is enhanced.
 The modification of the degree of parallelism value takes effect immediately.

 Features